Exit

 Reviewed by Michael Kaplan, MD

-How do you open a blocked Eustachian tube?
-Treatment options for Eustachian tube dysfunction.
+How do you unclog the eustachian tube?
+Treatment options for Eustachian Tube Dysfunction.

-Now that we know the causes of ETD, we can begin to discuss how to fix Eustachian tube dysfunction with Eustachian tube dysfunction treatment.
-Since the symptoms of Eustachian tube dysfunction are caused by a buildup of fluid and pressure, the main concern is draining said fluid from the tube and reducing the pressure buildup in the middle ear.
-In many cases, full Eustachian tube dysfunction treatment includes treating the source of inflammation and build-up.
+ETD can significantly impact your day-to-day life, leading to discomfort and potentially, hearing loss if left untreated.
+Since the symptoms of Eustachian Tube Dysfunction are caused by a buildup of fluid and pressure, the main concern is draining said fluid from the tube and reducing the pressure buildup in the middle ear.
+Fortunately, there are several treatment options available that cater to different severity levels of ETD.

 Common OTC medications recommended for allergies in particular include: